-But men and women who were gloriously saved did not automatically become great wives and mothers, or husbands and fathers.
+Steeped in such a family-unfriendly culture, men and women who were gloriously saved did not automatically become great wives and mothers, or husbands and fathers.
 When they came to Christ and were forgiven, God graciously gave them everything they needed to become godly wives, mothers, husbands, and fathers.
 But, they needed something else.
-They need worship services that taught them to believe correctly, and then they needed small group discipleship times to learn how to behave correctly.
+They need worship services that taught them to believe correctly, and then they needed matured believers to disciple them in how to behave correctly.